 The Australian Seniors Series: Seniors in the Workplace

-It was the acclaimed psychoanalyst Erik Erikson who took a sobering look at Western society’s preoccupation with youth, and said, “Lacking a culturally viable ideal of old age, our civilization does not really harbour a concept of the whole of life.”
+It was the acclaimed psychoanalyst Erik Erikson who took a sobering look at Western society’s preoccupation with youth, and said, “Lacking a culturally viable ideal of old age, our civilisation does not really harbour a concept of the whole of life.”
 He was right.
 Even in Australia, it’s said we have been culturally conditioned to hold negative stereotypes about “old people” by the time we are as young as six.
 And like many unjustified preconceptions or prejudices, they can be hard to shake even as we grow older ourselves.
 Such is the pervading myth of obsolescence amongst over-50s in the modern workplace.

 As part of our ongoing national research into uncovering the transformative experiences that Australia’s Baby Boomer demographic are currently negotiating, we surveyed 1,000 Australians about employment after the age of 50 – particularly around the subjects of perceived ageism in the workplace versus the real, quantifiable value they bring to their job, as well as their relationships with Gen Y co-workers.
 And the results might both surprise and galvanise…